Let’s start with the following two questions:

 Be motivated and inspired by the myriad examples of eminently successful “drop-outs” in the business world: Michael Dell, Coco Chanel, Bill Gates, Matt Mullenweg, Arash Ferdowsi, David Neeleman, Abraham Lincoln, Jane Austen and Ellen DeGeneres.
 There are many others, but they all share two things in common: they either did not have the opportunity to go to college or they dropped out of college to pursue their dream; and all of them became successful in their lifetime.

-The Singapore government is now addressing the need to give equal opportunities to non-graduates in all industries.
 No doubt, graduates do have the edge, and may even enter by different doors.
 But, once you have gained the halls of your industry, how high a story you reach must be based upon the merits of your climb up the stairs.
-So having a degree is only half the equation: you need other qualities and a skillset that will allow you to boost your merits and outshine graduates in the long run.
+So having a degree is only half the equation: you need other qualities and a skill set that will allow you to boost your merits and outshine graduates in the long run.

-Therefore, if your current circumstances cannot afford you the opportunity to continue schooling after Secondary or JC, don’t despair!
+Therefore, if your current circumstances cannot afford you the opportunity to pursue tertiary education, don’t despair!
 This is simply a chance to take a different approach to life.
 Plus, of course, you can always get a degree later on – for the joy of it, rather than through a social or financial need!

 So, what do you need to be successful in this world without a degree?
 I think three qualities, if honed well, will give you the edge over others:

 The one quality all bosses and companies look for in an individual is whether that person is resourceful.
 Being resourceful means that you are able to work within the limited resources provided and achieve your target no matter what obstacles seem to bar your way.
 This is a quality that is not best developed by going to university.
 It is something you earn through experience, through common sense trial and error, by being vigilant and recognising how to improve any and every given situation.

 If you want to climb up the ladder of success, you need to take that first step up.